 Type or print your EIN, name, and address in the spaces provided.
 Also enter your name and EIN on the top of pages 2 and 3.
-Don't use your social security number (SSN) or individual taxpayer identification number (ITIN).
-Generally, enter the business (legal) name you used when you applied for your EIN.
-For example, if you're a sole proprietor, enter "Haleigh Smith" on the "Name" line and "Haleigh's Cycles" on the "Trade name" line.
-Leave the "Trade name" line blank if it is the same as your "Name."
+Don't use your social security number (SSN) or

 If you use a tax preparer to fill out Form 941-SS, make sure the preparer shows your business name exactly as it appeared when you applied for your EIN.